-WRC 3665.
-Creative Writing in the Field (3).F.
+WRC 3665: Black Mountain College (3).
+F.

 This writing intensive course will examine the phenomenon of Black Mountain College: an experimental academic adventure launched in the rural Swannanoa Valley of the North Carolina Mountains.
 Students will explore the history of BMC, study the writers who lived, taught, and visited the college, and examine the continuing influence of BMC.
 Students will also consider what it means to be in control of their own learning.